Transitivity in wreath products with symmetric groups

 \section{Application to projective planes}

 In this section, we explore a connection to projective planes.
-For an introduction, we refer the reader to \cite{HugPip1973}.
+For an introduction to projective planes, we refer the reader to \cite{HugPip1973}.
 We make use of two well-known results on the existence of projective planes.

-\begin{theorem}[Bose \cite{Bos1938}] There exists a projective plane of order $n$ if and only if there exists a complete set of $n-1$ mutually orthogonal latin squares of order $n$. \end{theorem}
+\begin{theorem}[Bose \cite{Bos1938}] There exists a projective plane of order $n$ if and only if there exists a complete set of $n-1$ mutually orthogonal Latin squares of order $n$. \end{theorem}

-It is well-known that there exists a complete set of mutually orthogonal latin squares of order $n$ if and only if there exists an orthogonal array of strength 2 with $n+1$ columns, $n$ symbols and index 1.
-Thus, the existence of a projective plane of order $n$ is equivalent to the existence of a $2$-design in the Hamming scheme $H(n+1,n)$ of index 1.
-It is also well-known that the existence of a finite projective plane of order $n$ is connected to the existence of a sharply 2-transitive set in $S_n$, so a 2-design in $S_n$ of index 1.
+It is well-known that there exists a complete set of mutually orthogonal Latin squares of order $n$ if and only if there exists an orthogonal array of strength~$2$ with $n+1$ columns, $n$ symbols and index $1$ (see for example~\cite[Theorem~6.38]{Sti04}).
+Thus, the existence of a projective plane of order $n$ is equivalent to the existence of a $2$-design in the Hamming scheme $H(n+1,n)$ of index $1$.

+It is also well-known that the existence of a finite projective plane of order $n$ is connected to the existence of a sharply $2$-transitive set in $S_n$, so a $2$-design in $S_n$ of index $1$.

-\begin{theorem}[Hall \cite{Hal1943}] There exists a projective plane of order $n$ if and only if there exists a sharply 2-transitive subset of $S_n$. \end{theorem}
+\begin{theorem}[Hall \cite{Hal1943}] There exists a projective plane of order $n$ if and only if there exists a sharply $2$-transitive subset of $S_n$. \end{theorem}

-Using Proposition~\ref{pro:iterative_construction}, we can construct a $2$-design in $C_r \wr S_n$ from a $2$-design in $S_n$ and a $2$-design in $H(n,r)$.
+Using Proposition~\ref{pro:iterative_construction}, we can construct a $2$-design in $C_r \wr S_n$ from a $2$-design in $S_n$ and an orthogonal array of strength $2$.
 This gives the following theorem.

 \begin{theorem} Let $n$ be a positive integer.
-If there is no $2$-design of index 1 in $C_{n-1} \wr S_{n}$, then there is no projective plane of order $n-1$ or there is no projective plane of order $n$. \end{theorem}
+If there is no $2$-design of index $1$ in $C_{n-1} \wr S_{n}$, then there is no projective plane of order $n-1$ or there is no projective plane of order $n$. \end{theorem}

-\begin{proof} We show that the existence of a projective plane of order $n-1$ and $n$ implies the existence of a $2$-design of index 1 in $C_{n-1} \wr S_n$.
-A projective plane of order $n$ gives rise to a 2-design in $S_n$ of index 1.
-A projective plane of order $n-1$ gives rise to a 2-design in $H(n,n-1)$ of index 1.
-Now Proposition~\ref{pro:iterative_construction} gives a $2$-design in $C_{n-1} \wr S_n$ of index 1. \end{proof}
+\begin{proof} We show that the existence of a projective plane of order $n-1$ and order $n$ implies the existence of a $2$-design of index $1$ in $C_{n-1} \wr S_n$.

+A projective plane of order $n$ gives rise to a $2$-design in $S_n$ of index $1$.
+A projective plane of order $n-1$ gives rise to an orthogonal array of strength $2$ with $n$ columns and $n-1$ symbols of index $1$.
+Now Proposition~\ref{pro:iterative_construction} gives a $2$-design in $C_{n-1} \wr S_n$ of index $1$. \end{proof}